datachainlab/cross/README.md

 ## Motivation

-It is difficult to atomically execute general smart contract on multiple networks like Train-Hotel problem.
+It is difficult to atomically execute general smart contract on multiple networks.
+One such example is Train-Hotel problem.
 If we can convert Train and Hotel reservation rights into NFT that can be moved to any chain using Two-way peg method such as [ics-020](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer), it may be possible to solve this problem simply by doing atomicswap on a single chain.
 However, if each Token's metadata (e.g. a whitelist of owner) depends on other states of its origin chain and common state is referenced by other contract states, it is difficult to move between chains.

-To solve such a problem, we need to be able to execute BOTH or NEITHER reservation contracts that exist in two different chains, rather than pegging to single blockchain.
+To solve such problem, we need to be able to execute BOTH or NEITHER reservation contracts that exist in two different chains, rather than pegging to single blockchain.
 This is similar to Atomic commit protocol for distributed systems.
 To achieve this, each contract state machine must be able to support "Lock" state.
 But it is not safe to enforce these requirements on contract developers.
 So we decided to create a framework that supports Atomic commit protocol and contract system that transparently satisfy required locking protocol.

 ## Protocol description